Categories

 The music is swinging, bluesy and spiky, as Monk would have liked it.

-News Flash! : Click this link for more information about their latest project:
+Update : Click this link for more information about their latest project:

 Jazz Goes To The Movies.

-This new duo is the latest in a long history of collaboration between Dasent and Johnston on new and inventive projects that combine originality and a deep love of the breadth of jazz history.
+This unique duo is the latest in a long history of collaboration between Dasent and Johnston on new and inventive projects that combine originality and a deep love of the breadth of jazz history.

 Video clip: Playing With Monk plays Monk’s Locomotive